Spanish Death Certificate

 - Registration in the Last Will Registry: To find out if the deceased left a will, the Death Certificate must be presented.

-How to Apply for the Death Certificate?
+How to request a Death Certificate?

 There are various ways to request the Death Certificate in Spain, tailored to the needs and circumstances of the applicants.
 Here are the main ways to obtain it: